Note that in this campaign I’m using a lot of material from the draft ACKS Heroic Fantasy Handbook – in particular, the rules for Ceremonial Magic.

 This campaign is Scandinavian-centric.
 However; as travellers, adventurers, and conquerors, the Vikings have come into contact with many other cultures.
 It is entirely appropriate to select a non-Norseman, particularly if your PC is from a region which has been conquered by Vikings.

-Regardless of cutlure, all characters must speak Norse.
-(This may require you to spend a General Proficiency on Langauge.)
-Other languages encountered by Vikings include Anglo-Saxon (Old English), Frankish (Old French), Gaelic (Scots and Irish dialects), Welsh, Old German, Slavonic, Greek, Latin, and Arabic.
+Regardless of culture, all characters must speak Norse.
+(This may require you to spend a General Proficiency on Language.)
+Other languages encountered by Vikings include Gaelic (Ireland), Saxon (England), Frankish (France), Slavonic (Volga region), Latin (the Church), Arabic (Moors), and Greek (Byzantium).
 You will also encounter strange languages in the Black City, which are known to no living human.

 Add to Google Sheets